cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   binary data of key length 56 bit till 256 bit.
   On the other hand people normally are used to type their input using all ASCII keyboard buttons.
-Within a productive application the key should NOT be built of ASCII-letters.
+Within a productive application the key should NOT be built of ASCII letters.
 If it is wished to use a ASCII password then it is better to generate a good key from the password.
-  Within CrypTool both requirements (key input via ASCII and showing, that good hex-keys are necessary) could be combined in the following way:
+  Within CrypTool both requirements (key input via ASCII and showing, that good hex keys are necessary) could be combined in the following way:
   Within the hexadecimal key input dialogs a button should be added, calling the dialog "Indiv.
 Procedures \ Hash \ Key Generation from